Higher theta series for unitary groups over function fields: Nonsingular Fourier coefficients for unitary similitude groups

-\begin{remark} Interestingly, the statement of Theorem \ref{thm: deg equal on components} does not hold for $r=0$ in general, because the sheaf $\cK^{\sh}_{d,d/2}$ occurring in the proof does not descend to $\Herm_{2d}$, so its Frobenius trace cannot be the same at all conjugate rational points for all $\F_q$. \end{remark}
+Reviewing the proof above, the reason it does not work for $r=0$ is that the sheaf $\cK^{\sh}_{d,d/2}$ occurring in the proof does not descend to $\Herm_{2d}$, so its Frobenius trace cannot be the same at all conjugate rational points for all $\F_q$. \end{remark}